msavoury-carecloud/deepstream.io-website/src/docs/client-js/reqres-client-rpc/readme.md

   arg: name
   typ: String
   opt: false
-  des: rpcname
+  des: The name of the RPC.
 -
   arg: data
   typ: Mixed
   opt: true
-  des: Any serialisable data ( Objects, Strings, Numbers... ) that will be send with the rpc
+  des: Any serialisable data ( Objects, Strings, Numbers... ) that will be send with the RPC.
 {{/table}}
 ```